List of Premier League seasons: Promotion and relegation

 Nottingham Forest were the first team relegated from the Premier League in the 1992–93 season, losing 2–0 at home to Sheffield United on 1 May 1993.
 They were joined by Middlesbrough and Crystal Palace, with the latter club relegated on goal difference.
 Newcastle United and West Ham United were both automatically promoted from the First Division while Swindon Town triumphed in the playoffs.

+Since then, the Premier League has consistently relegated three teams each season, replaced by three promoted clubs from the EFL Championship.
+The relegation battle often proves highly competitive, with clubs fighting to avoid the financial and sporting consequences of dropping to the second tier.
+The playoff system, introduced in the Football League, offers a dramatic conclusion to the season by determining the third promoted team through a series of knockout matches.

+It is relatively rare for all three promoted teams to avoid relegation in the following Premier League season; this has only occurred twice in the league’s history, underscoring the challenge newly promoted clubs face in maintaining their top-flight status.

-Blackburn Rovers are the only Premier League champions to have been subsequently relegated from the league, in 1998–99 and 2011–12, although Leicester City (most recently in 2003–04) and Manchester City (most recently in 2000–01) had been relegated from the Premier League prior to winning their first titles.
+Blackburn Rovers were the first Premier League champions to be subsequently relegated, in the 1998–99 and again in 2011–12, though both Leicester City (in 2003–04) and Manchester City (in 2000–01) had been relegated before winning their first titles.
+Most recently, in the 2022–23 season, Leicester City became the second Premier League-winning club to be relegated.